Gen AI Leadership Forum · Development Bootcamp

 3 complete deliverables

 Working codebases across three industries — not exercises.
-Templates adaptable to real enterprise problems.
+Adaptable to real enterprise problems.

 Production resilience